elavoie/ssb-tokens/doc/design.md

 The library can work with a minimal number of operations offered by ssb-server, so as to avoid unduly loading plugins that are not useful to other applications.
 Moreover, the connection to [ssb-server](https://github.com/ssbc/ssb-server) is done through [ssb-client](https://github.com/ssbc/ssb-client) for concurrent operations with other currently running applications, such as [Patchwork](https://github.com/ssbc/patchwork) or [Oasis](https://github.com/fraction/oasis).

+## No silent failures and useful error messages

+Mistakes in usage of API should always lead to explicit error messages.
+Error messages should be as explicit as possible to provide the context of the error and what can be done to fix it.
+Ideally, there should be no need for debugging as the full context should be provided by the error itself.